 more than 42 million children need help getting an education

 UNICEF’s work focuses on delivering lifesaving services to those affected by climatic shocks — such as prolonged drought — and responding to disease outbreaks and other emergencies.
 UNICEF is also addressing the far-reaching effects of the COVID-19 pandemic, working with partners to ensure the continuity of essential services.

-Learn more about UNICEF's global Humanitarian Action for Children (HAC) plan for 2022 and why $9.4 billion emergency funding appeal to assist 177 million children affected by conflict, the climate crisis and COVID-19 is its largest ever — and UNICEF's HAC for the Eastern and Southern Africa region.
+Learn more about UNICEF's global Humanitarian Action for Children (HAC) plan for 2022 — and why $9.4 billion emergency funding appeal to assist 177 million children affected by conflict, the climate crisis and COVID-19 is its largest ever.

 Top photo: Friends sit by a UNICEF-supplied mosquito net in Bienythiang, in Akoka county, Upper Nile state, South Sudan. ©UNICEF/UN0359995/Naftalin